-The weather is much nicer as well.
-If you’re lucky we will be in the lower 60’s which is perfect for a race like that.
-Also be prepared for crowds in the beginning of the race.
-The Brooklyn Half is a big race with almost 25.000 runners who will all follow their own Brooklyn Half race strategy.
-If you haven’t found yours yet, let me share my tricks, tips, and advice on the Brooklyn Half:
+I ran the Brooklyn Half Marathon many times before and always liked having a race strategy prepared.
+The Brooklyn Half is a big race with almost 25.000 runners participating.
+Take advantage by following your own Brooklyn Half race strategy.
+If you haven’t found yours yet, let me share my tricks, tips, and advice on the Brooklyn Half 2020:

-The first part of the race: Race Strategy
+The first part of the race: Brooklyn Half Marathon Race Strategy

 Don’t forget that there is a little ramp right before the Ocean Parkway.
 After that, you’re really done with the hills.

 Finally like half a mile before the finish you make a right and another left and there you are: Hello Coney Island!
-Turn your headphones off again – breathe in the smell of the ocean and feel like a champion, because you made it.
+Breathe in the smell of the ocean and feel like a champion, because you made it.
 Enjoy the last 200 meters on the boardwalk straight to the finish line.
 Oh and, boardwalk running can be a little bit tricky so please watch your step and pick your feet up a bit more than usual.

 Check out the Brooklyn Half course map and have an amazing race!
 If you have any questions, please feel free to leave them in the comments.